Colby Jones (20 points), Adam Kunkel (18 pts) Lead Xavier Past Butler, 78-66, But There's A Warning From Sean Miller - CLNS Media

 CINCINNATI — The win was great.
 The emotion of the night was terrific and heartfelt.

-But Xavier head coach Sean Miller knows full well that if his talented group on Victory Parkway is going to accomplish big things this month and maybe into April, then they can’t take mental breaks coming out of halftime of a 78-66 win over Butler on Senior Night.
+But Xavier head coach Sean Miller knows full well that if his talented group on Victory Parkway is going to accomplish big things this month and maybe into April, then they can’t take mental breaks coming out of halftime like they did in a 78-66 win over Butler on Senior Night.

 They have to be ready.